E-A-T and SEO: You Can’t Have One Without the Other

 3. The authority of the website as a whole

-To achieve authority, you must be a recognized expert in your field, whether we’re talking about a brand or a person.
+To achieve authority, you must be a recognized expert in your field, whether you’re talking about a brand or a person.
 And, of course, you can’t be an authority without first being an expert.

-Trustworthiness builds on expertise and authority, and considers:
+Trustworthiness builds on expertise and authority and considers:

 1. The trustworthiness of the content creator